pooyagolchian/dogstagram/README.md

 ### Prettier

 Using [Prettier](https://prettier.io/) for opinionated code formatter.
-It will take care of formatting for you.
+It will take care of the formatting for you.
 Prettier creates an abstract syntax tree from your code and uses it to write new code formatted according to a set of rules.
-In addition, I check pretty before every commit by add a pre-commit hook.
+In addition, I check pretty before every commit by adding a pre-commit hook.
 For more detail check package.json, husky section.

 ### Husky

+Modern native Git hooks made easy.
 Husky is used for git hook pre-commit to format all code with Prettier.

 ## Test with React Testing Library